voytovichdm/novu/README.md

 ## 🛡️ License

 Novu is a commercial open source company, which means some parts of this open source repository require a commercial license.
-The concept is called "Open Core" where the core technology is fully open source, licensed under MIT license and the enterprise licnesed code is covered under a commercial license ("/enterprise" Enterprise Edition).
+The concept is called "Open Core," where the core technology is fully open source, licensed under MIT license, and the enterprise code is covered under a commercial license ("/enterprise" Enterprise Edition).
 Enterprise features are built by the core engineering team of Novu which is hired in full-time.

 The following modules and folders are licensed under the enterprise license:
 - `enterprise` folder at the root of the project and all of their subfolders and modules